lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 This example demonstrates how to create a forced photometry lightcurve for the supernova located at (67.4579, -44.0802).

-**1. Note the need to determine the Object ID for the oject of interest.** Note that the individual Processed Visit Images might have very slightly different coordinates for the same object, so it is wise to extract the data from the ``dp02_dc2_catalogs.DiaObject`` table using the object's unique DIA object identifier ``diaObjectId``.
+**1. Note the need to determine the Object ID for the object of interest.** Note that the individual Processed Visit Images might have very slightly different coordinates for the same object, so it is wise to extract the data from the ``dp02_dc2_catalogs.DiaObject`` table using the object's unique DIA object identifier ``diaObjectId``.

 **2. Select the relevant table containing the** ``diaObjectId``.
 After logging into the Portal aspect of the Rubin Science Platform, click on the "UI assisted" button, select "DP0.2 Catalogs" tab, chose the "dp02_dc2_catalogs" on the left, and "dp02_dc2_catalogs.DiaObject" table on the right.